 Each of them should know what their times are.
-The suggestion is to always get the most important tasks done before their productivity starts to plunge down.
+The suggestion is to always get the most important tasks done before their productivity starts to plunge.
 Make sure everyone is scheduling the key tasks to achieve global goals on their peak hours and non-essential activities outside of those.

 Refrain from Multi-tasking and Procrastination

 Some may feel like doing several things at the same time makes them more effective and productive.
 Nevertheless dividing our focus into multiple things and the task is something our brain is not especially good at.
 Yes, we can do it, but results for big and important projects will not be as positive as those when we selectively focus our attention on one specific chore.
 For small tasks, such as returning calls and reading emails we can, however, divide our attention if we feel capable of doing so.

 It is a reality that procrastination is the enemy of time management.
 Sometimes we are not as engaged in a task.
 Other times we feel like we could be more productive doing something else.
 I would suggest setting external reinforcement for those tasks.
 If you feel the need to keep looking at your phone and roam around the office, instead of completing your project, set a smaller goal.
 “If I reach a 20% completion for this project, then I will eat my favorite chocolate”.
 “When I complete 60% of this project I will watch my favorite movie”.
 External reinforcement and token economy are some of the most effective techniques when dealing with attention deficit.
 As adults, we can certainly implement these “simple” strategies to be more efficient and effective.